gerardoezequiel/Harnessing-the-Power-of-Geospatial-Analytics-for-Strategic-Hotel-Site-Selection-in-Madrid/README.md

 Based on the relevance of these categories to the hotel industry and their influence on location desirability, we focused our analysis on the categories of Patrimony, Arts, Gastronomy, and Leisure.
 We excluded the categories "Visit family or friends" and "Other" from the normalization process, as they were not considered in the assignment of weights.

 To represent the relative importance of these chosen categories within the total weight, we performed normalization.
-Each percentage was divided by the sum of the percentages of the considered categories (Patrimony, Arts, Gastronomy, and Leisure), and then multiplied by the remaining weight after assigning a 20% to each of the following factors: visitors_midhigh_40_69_sum, covered_percentage, and hilton_dist.
+Each percentage was divided by the sum of the percentages of the considered categories (Patrimony, Arts, Gastronomy, and Leisure), and then multiplied by the remaining weight after assigning a 20% to each of the following factors: visitors_midhigh_40_69_sum, covered_percentage, and NH_distance.

 This normalization process resulted in the following weights for the chosen categories: